Monitoring & managing your disk usage

 - Make sure you're only hosting your actual web files

 We do take regular backups on all plans - and it may be that these are sufficient for your needs.
 However, we understand that you may want to take more regular or ad-hoc backups (before making changes or upgrading your site for example).

 Whilst we allow the use of third party backup plug-ins - we don't allow the storage of their output - so if you take a backup of your site - as soon as it's completed move the backup file off your hosting.
 If you have a third party backup system that takes scheduled backups, make sure it's set up to immediately store the backups off-site - and not leave a copy on the server.

 You can see all our terms around what is and isn't allowed in terms of file storage in our Hosting acceptable use policy - link opens in a new window.

 Ideally, it's better to do this before you upload images to your website.
 Make sure they are 72-96dpi resolution and no bigger than required in terms of size (width x height).

 All our servers run LiteSpeed as standard, and if you are using WordPress we recommend you install the LiteSpeed caching plug-in (From your WordPress dashboard > Plug-ins > Add New > Search for 'LiteSpeed').
-If you install WordPress using Installatron or Softaculous the LiteSpeed caching plug-in will be installed by default with new installs.
+If you install WordPress using Softaculous the LiteSpeed caching plug-in will be installed by default with new installs.

 Included within the LiteSpeed caching plug-in is an image optimisation facility.
 You can use this to further optimise uploaded images.